cloudnativeciso/trustforge/README.md

   - **HTML** with theme-aligned typography and colors.
   - **CSV Index** of policies for tracking metadata across your repository.
 - **Custom theming system** (YAML-based) for brand colors, fonts, and layout tokens.
+- **NIST CSF 2.0 Control Map**: Generate CSV/HTML crosswalks of controls for readiness assessments.
+- **Risk Register**: Define risks in YAML/Markdown and export to CSV or PDF with scoring models.
 - **Pre-commit hooks** with Ruff + Mypy ensure style and type safety.
 - Simple **Makefile workflows** for install, lint, test, and build.